nusha554/Say-Do/README.md

 Addional Features:

-1. Reorder Tasks - you easily re-organize the order of the todos on your list by dragging and dropping them in the tasks' list.
+1. Reorder Tasks - easily re-organize the order of the todos on your list by dragging and dropping them in the tasks' list.

-2. Prioritization – mark as important your task.
+2. Prioritization – mark your task as important.

 3. Authenticate and Login with your Google Account.

-4. Quick Entry/Capture – Todo apps should always be ready to quickly  capture a random task.
-It shouldn’t require 16 steps to enter a todo.
-They should be quick to allow you to add a todo and get it “out of your head.”
+4. Quick Entry/Capture – always be ready to quickly capture a random task.
+No need to accomplish 16 steps to enter a todo.
+   The app id quick to allow you to add a todo and get it “out of your head.”

 5. Simple UI –  Simple to use.
 Simple user interface.
-Too many features just clutter things up, so just say and do :) .
+Too many features may just clutter things up, so just say and do :) .